charlescyt/pyramid_lint/README.md

 ### prefer_border_from_border_side

-Border.all is not a const constructor and it uses const constructor Border.fromBorderSide internally.
+`Border.all` is not a const constructor and it uses const constructor `Border.fromBorderSide` internally.

+- Severity: info
+- Quick fix: ✓

 Bad